Why You Should Work With A Disability Content Specialist

 I know what you're thinking.

-Why focus on accessibility when so many workplaces are already designed for people without disabilities?
+Why focus on accessibility for blind people when so many workplaces are already designed for people without disabilities?

 When I started sharing insights about accessible workplaces for blind people on LinkedIn, I was blown away by the response.